 Stepping off the elevator, 3D glasses are picked up – the same ones used for Transformers: The Ride 3D and Spider-Man.

 Oddly enough, the next move is to climb a winding staircase.
 After traveling 9 miles underground, you’d think the elevator could have stopped just a few feet short to skip this step.
 There is an elevator available for those who can’t make it up the stairs.

 Finally, at the top of the stairs is the loading area, massive with stalagmites and stalactites surrounding the ride vehicles on both sides of the cavern.
 This is when the anticipation truly begins.

 Vehicles are trains of 2 cars, each seating 12 people (4 in each row).
 Rows are slightly staggered upward, ensuring the back row can see over the heads of those in front.
-The bucket seats drop down quite a bit, but aren’t too snug.
+The bucket seats drop down quite a bit but aren’t too snug.
 Lap bars fit tightly, but not too tight.
-There are also leg harness to prevent flailing – for good reason.
+There are also leg harnesses to prevent flailing – for good reason.

 Entering one of the Gringotts vaults, the ride begins.

 The first scene features Bill Weasley and a goblin welcoming Muggles to their tour.
 The goblin offers to connect his vault car up so he can lead everyone on a tour.
 But things go horribly wrong immediately as Bellatrix Lestrange appears, alert of the fact that Harry, Ron, and Hermione are breaking into the vault and assuming that riders are involved in the caper.